 We serve those in our community in crisis and see people from across Lambeth but especially south Lambeth and also north Croydon, within a short walking distance of Norwood.
 Please note that during the Coronavirus, COVID-19 pandemic we have suspended all face-to-face sessions and have moved to a DELIVERY ONLY SERVICE.

-During summer of 2012, we began to receive support of an advice worker from Centre 70 and this has continued with support from Lambeth and more recently as a result of a grant from the Walcot Foundation.
-We also added Advice Workers to Brixton in April 2013.
+During the summer of 2012, we began to receive support from an advice worker from Centre 70, followed by support from Brixton Advice Centre (BAC) for our sessions in Brixton and has continued with support from Lambeth, Walcot Foundation and more recently from City Bridge Trust

 Norwood and Brixton Foodbank continues to be supported by local churches, community and a very enthusiastic team of volunteers.